matthew-robertson/Useful_things/I Learned Something Today/Geology.md

 1. Iceland is incredibly special among volcano having spaces.
 It's a hot spot coinciding with a mid-ocean ridge, causing way more magma than usual to surface.
 The whole country is essentially an active volcano, and its oldest rock is 13.5 million years old (The Big Ones, pg.70, ebook).

 # Plate Tectonics
-1. The continental crust is made of lighter and weakre rock than the ocean floor, which is kinda wild.
+1. The continental crust is made of lighter and weaker rock than the ocean floor, which is kinda wild.
 This caused issues with the idea of continental drift, as the idea that the contintents were pushing themselves apart would be, and I quote "Like pushing a marshmallow through a brick" - The Big Ones, pg.69
 1. It turns out, the continents are just carried along by the movement of lithospheric plates.
 Interestingly, this leads to the ocean floor being - relatively speaking - rather new: the oldest findings on the ocean floor are under 200 million years old, while the oldest continental rock is 3.7 billion.
 1. What happens to all the old parts of the Earth's crust? subduction zones happen.
 When plates collide here, one gets forced down and is (slowly, bit by bit) melted and recycled.